orisano/gomasio/README.md

 # gomasio
-gomasio is socket.io-client implementation by golang.
+gomasio is socket.io-client implementation by go.

 ## Installation
 ```bash